lukaskleinschmidt/kirby-sortable-events/readme.md

 ## Installation
 To install the plugin, please put it in the `site/plugins` directory.
-The plugin folder must be named `events`.
+The plugin folder must be named `sortable-events`.

 ```
 site/plugins/